Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Before running the app, you should replace the placeholders with values from the dashboard.
 For the apiKey, use the API Key value from your livestream page in the dashboard.
 Replace the token value with the Viewer Token value in the dashboard, and the callId with Livestream ID.

-That is everything that's needed to play a livestream on iOS.
-The LivestreamPlayer component from the StreamVideo SwiftUI SDK allows you to play livestreams easily, by just specifying the call id and call type.
+That is everything needed to play a livestream on iOS.
+The LivestreamPlayer component from the StreamVideo SwiftUI SDK allows you to play livestreams easily, specifying the call id and call type.

-If you now run the app, you will see the livestream published from the OBS software.
+If you now run the app, you will see the livestream published from OBS Studio.

-You can find more details about the LivestreamPlayer in the following page.
+You can find more details about the LivestreamPlayer on the following page.

 Based on your app's requirements, you might want to have a different user interface for your livestream.
 In those cases, you can build your custom UI, while reusing some of Stream's components and the state layer.